 - 1-2 T water

-- Add your nut butter to the collagen and cacao mixture.
-It’s best if the nut butter is slightly soft.
+- Add your nut butter.
+It’s best if it’s slightly soft.
 I usually buy nut butter packets that I keep for this exact purpose, as one packet is the perfect amount for your mixture – but you can also just scoop it right out of the jar.

-- Drizzle in about 1-2 T water to the collagen/nut butter mixture.
+- Drizzle in about 1-2 T water.
 Then stir.
 You’ll be able to tell if you need to add a little more water.
 Too much water and it will be runny (but still delicious).
 Too little water and it won’t combine completely.

 Enjoy Rockstar!
 Leave me a comment below and let me know how it turns out and if you made any modifications – I love hearing from you!